Guides provide step-by-step instructions for the most common use cases built with HyperTrack.

 Dispatch work to nearby devices: Dispatch work assignments to the nearest available devices based on their live location, and ranking them as nearest first from the first point of fulfillment (pickup, visit, delivery or gig location).

-Export tracking data by day: Get leaderboard that scores users based on tracking %, and average distances for geotags, trips and geofences.
-Export the leaderboard as CSV and get underlying location and marker data as gzipped JSON.
+Export tracking data by day: Get insights that scores users based on tracking %, and average distances for geotags, trips and geofences.
+Also export data for just geotags, trips and geofences, Export the insights as CSV and get underlying location and marker data as gzipped JSON.
 Best for archiving data on your servers and ingesting data into your data lake to build custom data models.